pmamico/java-ssl-tools/README.md

 # java-ssl-tools

-Install certificates and check SSL handshake easily.
+Install certificate and check SSL handshake easily.

 ## How to install